Germany 'wouldn't veto' Polish tanks for Ukraine

 "It has been disturbing but I think in the fullness of time, we [Turkey and Sweden] will find a way to sit down and continue discussions", Billström said.

-But Stockholm and Ankara have also clashed over extraditions and effigies of Turkish president Recep Tayyip Erdoğan.
+But Stockholm and Ankara have also clashed over extraditions of Turkish exiles and over Swedish protesters' effigies of Turkish president Recep Tayyip Erdoğan.

-And speaking in Ankara later the same evening, the Turkish leader set the scene for potentially serious Nato delays.
+And speaking in Ankara later on Monday evening, the Turkish leader set the scene for potentially serious Nato delays.

 "Those who allow such blasphemy in front of our embassy can no longer expect our support for their Nato membership," Erdoğan said, according to Reuters.